AlexSpencer27/casana/model_architectures/components/multi_scale_cnn.md

-# Multi-Scale CNN
+# Multi-Scale CNN Component

-TL;DR: "I look at your signal from every possible angle! 🔍"
+TL;DR: Multi-scale convolutional processing for feature extraction at different resolutions

 ## Overview
 A convolutional neural network component that processes signals at multiple scales simultaneously using parallel convolutions with different kernel sizes.
 Can operate as a feature extractor or complete classifier.